fikrisyad/hello-world/README.md

 # hello-world

-nothing to see here. go away.
+nothing to see here. please find your way.